-Reduce carbon emission to tackle climate change
+Reduce carbon emissions to tackle climate change

-We will reach net zero by 2050
+We aim to reach net zero by 2050.

 Pilot project of 100% electric-powered trucks to reduce carbon emissions